-Aural haematoma in dogs
+Aural haematoma (swollen ear flap) in a dog

 - An aural haematoma is a blood filled swelling inside the ear flap.